Techwriter777/devtrondoc/user-guide/dashboard/install-devtron-dashboard.md

 ### Get Admin Login credentials

-When you install Devtron for the first time, it creates a default admin user and password (with unrestricted access to Devtron).
-You can use that credentials to log in as an administrator.

-After the initial login, we recommend you set up any SSO service like Google, GitHub, etc., and then add other users (including yourself).
-Subsequently, all the users can use the same SSO (let's say, GitHub) to log in to Devtron's dashboard.

-The section below will help you understand the process of getting the administrator credentials.

-**Username**: `admin` <br>
-**Password**: Run the following command to get the admin password:
+By default, the username will be `admin`.
+Run the below command to get the admin password.

 ```bash
 kubectl -n devtroncd get secret devtron-secret \